gaviral/indentlogger/README.md

 ### Auto-Log an Entire Module

-If you **don’t** want to decorate each function, let the logger scan and decorate everything for you:
+If you **don't** want to decorate each function, let the logger scan and decorate everything for you:

 ```python
 import logging